 It is widely known that visitors must be accompanied by a guide after they cross the boundary into Corcovado National Park, but Paraiso Verde is an exception to that rule.
 Approximately 20 years ago the property was not part of the park, but now the boundary has been extended and one must walk 1 hour past the Los Planes Ranger Station just to get to there.
 The property owner’s name is Alfredo and he has been living on the property for over 35 years.
 Long ago he brought in flowers and plants from all around Costa Rica to complete his garden.
-His hand-planted vegetation is now fully mature and Alfredo grows enough fruit and vegetables to sustain himself.
-Alfredo comes to Drake Bay every 3-5 months to purchase beans, rice and coffee.
+His hand-planted vegetation is now fully mature and Alfredo grows fruit and vegetables to sustain himself.
+Alfredo comes to Drake Bay every 3-5 months to purchase beans, rice, coffee and other staples, all of which has to be carried on his back to the property.
 He has a small solar system, but does not generate enough electricity to run appliances such as a refrigerator.

 Other than his fascination with nature, Alfredo enjoys 60’s and 70’s classic rock.
 He has one room that is used as a shrine to the rock concerts of his youth.
 It’s amazing how many big-name artists have signed his memorabilia, ticket stubs, and posters.
 He knows all the words to almost every song of the era and the best part is that he doesn’t even speak English!